All of our content is written by humans, not robots. Learn More

 • Can you prevent medical identity theft?

 You can reduce your risk of becoming a medical identity theft victim by keeping your medical information secure.
+This includes shredding old insurance cards, reviewing your Explanation of Benefits statements carefully, and never sharing your insurance information on unsolicited phone calls.
 This reduces your exposure making you a harder person for an identity thief to victimize.
 That said, there’s no guaranteed way to prevent all medical identity theft attempts.

 • Should I report medical identity theft?